GoobyFRS/grhost-web/pages/support.md

 Q2: Why don't you offer email?

 A2: We simply do not have the expertise.
 We do not offer products or solutions we cannot fully back?
-However for privacy seekers, we like [ProtonMail](https://proton.me/).
+Privacy seekers may like [ProtonMail](https://proton.me/).

 Q3: Who is your Data Center provider?